fzero/lhl-lectures/w2d3-crud-with-express/README.md

 # CRUD over HTTP with Express - forms and more

-We'll use a very minimal Express server (simpler than the one created with `express-generator`!) to implement a simple application with a (mostly) complete workflow, including pages and forms.
+We've used a very minimal Express server (simpler than the one created with `express-generator`!) to implement a simple application with a (mostly) complete workflow, including pages and forms.